 Are you working with smallholders?
 Type of smallholder engagement approach Smallholder engagement approach Number of smallholders engaged Please explain Timber products Yes, working with smallholders Locally-sourced wood is the lifeblood of our pulp and paper mills.
 We have an economic interest in keeping the forests near our mills as forests and promoting sustainable forestry practices - everywhere we operate.
-Our mills purchased 15.8 million green short tons of wood chips in 2021, the majority from small landowners and local suppliers, especially for our mills in the southern U.S. While it is widely recognized that our wood suppliers are responsible forest stewards, some customers seek documentation of sustainable practices.
+Our mills purchased 15.1 million green short tons of wood chips in 2022, the majority from small landowners and local suppliers, especially for our mills in the southern U.S. While it is widely recognized that our wood suppliers are responsible forest stewards, some customers seek documentation of sustainable practices.
 In some cases, this may include certification from recognized organizations such as the Forest Stewardship Council® (FSC®).
 Our challenge is getting small landowners to see the value in certifying their forest lands when they feel they are already managing their land well.
-As certification requires technical and financial resources, landowners

-need to be convinced these additional

-resources are worth the

-investment.
-That is why

-Domtar has supported

-more forest landowners in

-certifying their operations.

-We are also the driving

-force behind the Four

-States Timberland

-Owners Association

-(FSTOA) in Ashdown,

-Arkansas, which provides

-small landowners with

-simple, useful tools for

-achieving FSC

-certification.

-Created in 2012 under the

-leadership of our

-Ashdown, Arkansas, mill,

-FSTOA has grown

-steadily to reach over 260

-members with a total of

-610,353 acres of FSCcertified woodland.
-With

-industry partners, Domtar

-has helped fund the

-certification process and

-make it more manageable

-for small landowners.
+As certification requires technical and financial resources, landowners need to be convinced these additional resources are worth the investment.
+That is why Domtar has supported more forest landowners in certifying their operations.
+We are also the driving force behind the Four States Timberland Owners Association (FSTOA) in Ashdown, Arkansas, which provides small landowners with simple, useful tools for achieving FSC certification.
+Created in 2012 under the leadership of our Ashdown, Arkansas, mill, FSTOA has grown steadily to reach over 260 members with a total of 610,353 acres of FSC-certified woodland.
+With industry partners, Domtar has helped fund the certification process and make it more manageable for small landowners.

-(F6.8) Are you working with your direct suppliers to support and improve their capacity to comply with your forests-related policies, commitments, and other requirements?
+(F6.8) Indicate if you are working with your direct suppliers to drive action on forests-related issues and if so, provide details of the engagement.

 Are you working with direct suppliers?

+Yes, working with direct suppliers

+Action(s) on forests-related issues driven by engagement

+Type of engagement

+Financial and commercial incentives

+Details of engagement

+Description of engagement

+% of suppliers engaged by procurement spend covered by engagement

+Explain the impact of your engagement on the selected action
-Type of direct supplier engagement approach Direct supplier engagement approach % of suppliers engaged Please explain Timber products Yes, working with direct suppliers Financial and commercial incentives We support the several landowner certification initiatives that have been mentioned.
-We also pay several million dollars per

-year to suppliers in

-premiums for certified
+We support the several landowner certification initiatives that have been mentioned.
+We also pay several million dollars per year to suppliers in premiums for certified fiber.

-fiber.
+Is this engagement helping your suppliers engage with their suppliers on the selected action?

+Does this engagement contribute to achieving a reported target?

-(F6.9) Are you working beyond your first-tier supplier(s) to manage and mitigate deforestation risks?
+(F6.9) Indicate if you are working beyond your first-tier supplier(s) to drive action on forests-related issues, and if so, provide details of the engagement.